Inkh/spicy-tower/README.md

 > User Stories

-* As a developer, I want to create a game so that a potential employer can be impressed and hire us
+* As a developer, I want to create a game so that a potential employer can be impressed and hire us.

-* As a developer, I want to create a game that looks very cool so that whoever plays the game will want to play

-* As a gamer, I want to play a game that is responsive so that I will have a good gaming experience
+* As a gamer, I want to play a game that is responsive so that I will have a good gaming experience.

-* As a developer, I want to create a game where the end goal will be to reach the top of the map and the player wins so that their is a goal for the game
+* As a user, I want to play a game where the end goal will be to reach the top of the map and the player wins so that their is a goal for the game.

 * As a developer, I want to create a game that is simple yet addicting to play in order to form a user base of at least 4 people.